 Mazarin: The Crisis of Absolutism in France by G. R. R. Treasure is about the cardinal who advised the young Louis XIV and, some say, fathered the Man in the Iron Mask.

 The Kings' Mistresses: The Liberated Lives of Marie Mancini, Princess Colonna, and Her Sister Hortense, Duchess Mazarin by Elizabeth C. Goldsmith.
-The Mancini sisters were brought to the court of Louis XIV of France and married off by their uncle, Cardinal Mazarin, to secure his power.
-Abandoning their husbands, they took to the road, often dressing as men, and their scandalous behavior became a sensation.
+The Mancini sisters were brought to the court of Louis XIV their uncle, Cardinal Mazarin.
+Their scandalous behavior became a sensation.

 Memoirs by Hortense Mancini and Marie Mancini, edited and translated by Sarah Nelson.
-Through their writings, the Mancinis sought to rehabilitate their reputations, rather than leave the stories of their lives to the intrigues of the court -- and to their disgruntled ex-husbands.
+Through their writings, the Mancinis sought to rehabilitate their reputations.

 Love and Louis XIV: The Women in the Life of the Sun King by Antonia Fraser.
-About the king's relationships with his mother, Anne of Austria; his mistresses Louise de la Valliere and Athenais, Marquise de Montespan; his wife, Marie Therese; his children's governess, Madame de Maintenon; and his daughters, granddaughters, and grandson's wife.
+About the king's mother; his mistresses Louise de la Valliere and Athenais, Marquise de Montespan; his wife, Marie Therese; his children's governess, Madame de Maintenon; and his daughters, granddaughters, and grandson's wife.

 Athenais, the Real Queen of France by Lisa Hilton.
 Biography of Athenais de Montespan, mistress of Louis XIV.
-The greatest beauty of her day, Athenais' life was lived publicly and sensationally until accusations of witchcraft forced her from power in the "Affair of the Poisons."
+The greatest beauty of her day, Athenais' life was lived sensationally until accusations of witchcraft forced her from power.

 The Secret Wife of Louis XIV: Françoise d'Aubigné, Madame de Maintenon by Veronica Buckley.
 Biography.
 Born in a bleak prison in 1635, Françoise d'Aubigné eventually won the heart of the Sun King and became the uncrowned queen of France.